andylamp/moses/README.md

 use_fast_moses_only = 1;% speed up by using fast moses <-- USE IT :)
 use_offline_svds = 1;   % drastically speed up execution by disabling
                         % offline svds calculation WARNING THIS OPTION IS
-                        % PAINFULLY SLOW. <- DEf.
+                        % PAINFULLY SLOW. <- DEF.
 DISABLE IT :)
 use_blk_err = 0;        % calc. errors per block not per column
                         % provides a DRASTIC improvement in speed but less
                         % granular error reporting.
 For GROUSE it is 100